A Fully Abstract Model of PCF Based on Extended Addressing Machines: Introduction

 The problem of determining when two programs are equivalent is central in computer science.
 For instance, it is necessary to verify that the optimizations performed by a compiler actually preserve the meaning of the input program.
 In \lam-calculi like Plotkin's $\PCF$~\cite{Plotkin77}, two programs $P_1,P_2$ are considered observationally equivalent, written $P_1\obseq P_2$, whenever it is possible to plug either $P_1$ or $P_2$ into any context $\C\square$ of appropriate type without noticing any difference in the global behavior, i.e., $\C[P_1]$ of type $\tint$ produces a numeral $\num k$ exactly when $\C[P_2]$ does.
 The Full Abstraction Problem, raised by Milner in~\cite{Milner77}, aims at finding a syntax-independent description of $\obseq$ by means of denotational models.
 The quest for a fully abstract (\emph{FA}, for short) model of \PCF{} kept researchers busy for decades~\cite{Curien07}, as the usual Scott-continuous models did not enjoy this property, and culminated with FA models based on game semantics~\cite{AbramskyMJ94,Nickau94,HylandO00}.
 Subsequently, a FA model of \PCF{} based on realizability techniques was presented in \cite{MarzRS99}.

-In 2020, the first author launched a research program aiming at modeling higher-order sequential computations through \emph{addressing machines} (AMs), originally introduced by Della~Penna in~\cite{DellaPennaTh}.
-The intent is to propose a model of computation, alternative to von Neumann architecture, where computation is based on communication between machines rather than performing local operations.
-In fact, AMs are solely capable of manipulating the addresses of other machines---higher-order computations are represented by passing functions via their addresses.
+\paragraph{Addressing machines.} In 2020, the first author initiated a research program focused on modeling higher-order sequential computations through \emph{addressing machines} (AMs), originally introduced by Della~Penna in~\cite{DellaPennaTh}.
+The intent is not to develop a denotational model grounded in abstract mathematical structures but rather to propose a computational model, alternative to the von Neumann architecture, where computation is driven by communication between machines instead of local operations.
+Addressing machines owe their name to the fact that they operate exclusively by manipulating the addresses of other machines (just like pure \lam-terms operate on other \lam-terms rather than on ordinary data types).
+Higher-order computations are realized by passing functional programs via these addresses.
 An AM can read an address from its tape, store the result of applying an address to another and pass the execution to another machine by calling its address.
-In \cite{DellaPennaIM21}, Della Penna \emph{et~al.\ }successfully built a model of untyped \lam-calculus based on AMs, but also realized that performing calculations on natural numbers in this formalism is as awkward as using Church numerals.
-To avoid this problem, we recently introduced \emph{extended addressing machines} (EAMs)~\cite{IntrigilaMM22} having additional instructions for performing basic arithmetic operations on addresses of `numeral' machines, a recursor machine representing a fixed point combinator, and a typing algorithm.
-A recursor can even be programmed in the original formalism, but we avoid any dependency on {\em self-application} by manipulating the addressing mechanism to grant it access to {\em its own address}.
-This can be seen as a very basic version of the reflection principle of programming languages.
+A challenge in defining addressing machines (AMs) lies in the fact that an address uniquely identifies a machine in a specific \emph{state of execution}, meaning its registers and tape may contain the addresses of other AMs.
+The problem is finding a way to assign addresses to machines, and to compute the address resulting from applying an address $a$ to an address $b$, while avoding a circular definition.
+The definition of AMs resolves this circularity issue by initially defining the machines over an arbitrary set $\Addrs$ of addresses, and then employing external maps---whose existence is guaranteed by set-theoretical principles---to establish these associations.